Local git conventions¶

 If you are tracking the Arrow source repository locally, here is a

 Develop on branches, rather than your own “master” branch.

 It does not matter what you call your branch.
-Some people like to use the JIRA number as branch name, others use descriptive names.
+Some people like to use the GitHub issue number as branch name, others use descriptive names.